mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

     Th turns away to get a hug from her mother.
     H1: I got to your level
     Th: Good! (laughs)
     Th: It’s a secret, special one. (...)
-If people tried hard they would get to my level.
+If people tried hard they would get to my level. -->

 Th comments that she wants players to be frustrated when playing the game and that this is a contrast to final level which has only rewards and no hazards.
-This being a secret, special experience which plays against the norms of platform game design, thus provoking player surprise and fun.
+This being a "secret, special experience" which plays against the norms of platform game design, thus provoking player surprise and fun.
 She notes the persistence of the student helper who pushes past her frustration to complete the game.
 Sh remark "If people tried hard they would get to my level" shows her awareness of that not all players will persist in the same way.

 <!-- #### Other examples and interpretation on designing for others / shifts of perspective
 In interpreting data there were other examples of pair partners and peers either commenting on or suggesting to others that they should imagining others user experience to suggest game design alterations of additions.